golangci/misspell/README.md

 <a name="output"></a>
 ### How can I change the output format?

-Using the `-f template` flag you can pass in a [golang text template](https://golang.org/pkg/text/template/) to format the output.
+Using the `-f template` flag you can pass in a [Go text template](https://golang.org/pkg/text/template/) to format the output.

 One can use `printf "%q" VALUE` to safely quote a value.